 Fiery Gizzard Trail

 If you’re looking for a good-sized trail to hike, try hiking the Fiery Gizzard Trail to Raven’s Point, which is a 9.1-mile loop.
-This trail is located in South Cumberland State Park and is definitely considered as difficult so, make sure that those who are embarking on this particular hike are experienced.
+This trail is in South Cumberland State Park and is considered difficult so, make sure that those who are embarking on this hike are experienced.
 While hiking this trail, you can experience a beautiful waterfall, unique rock formations, and panoramic views of the park.

 11745 US 41